 To see the groceries you can buy with WIC vouchers, review the food package.
-WIC will cover these food costs for a short period, generally six months to one year.
+WIC will cover these food costs for a short period, generally 6 months to 1 year.
 If your family still needs help after that period, you can apply again for assistance.

 About the Author